What they don’t teach us at school:

 I have been approached to assist a wonderfully progressive school in Pretoria who are not only upgrading their teachers Emotional Intelligence skills, but also taking their 2015 prefects and young leaders though a full leadership development programme.
 Skills like negotiation, innovative thinking, creative problem solving, public speaking, emotional intelligence, conflict management, analytic questioning, and stress management techniques… these are all things that they are looking at, which should be taught at grass-roots level, so our leaders of tomorrow are equipped to take on the challenges that our technology-ruled future holds.

 Think of yourself, and your life experience.
-How much difference would these Personal Development skills have made to you as a school-leaver?
+How much difference would these skills have made to you as a school-leaver?
 As a junior manager?
 As you were climbing the corporate ladder?
 As a parent?
 As a spouse?
 What difference could it make in your life today?

 As you can see, these are not academic subjects limited for study by a chosen few, but life skills.
 Essential, basic life skills!
 Skills we should all possess regardless of our station in life.